 (3) Each company must provide convenient access through its internet web site to the names, telephone numbers, mailing addresses and electronic mail addresses for its DER contact person.

+(l) Change of customer.

+(1) If the premises containing an approved, interconnected DER change ownership, but the technical characteristics and operation of the DER do not change in any material way, the DER interconnection and all associated provisions between the customer and the company shall remain in effect.

+(2) The owner of a DER facility that is interconnected in accordance with this section must report to the company any change in ownership of the facility or the cessation of operations of a facility within 14 days of such change.

-(l) Time periods for processing applications for interconnection and parallel operation.
+(m) Time periods for processing applications for interconnection and parallel operation.
 To apply for interconnection the customer must provide the company a completed application for interconnection and parallel operation.
 The interconnection of a DER must occur in accordance with the following schedule:

-(1) For a DER facility with certified equipment, interconnection must occur within four weeks of the company’s receipt of a completed application.
+(1) For a DER facility with certified equipment, interconnection must occur within two weeks of the company’s receipt of a completed application.